What are CCJs and IVAs?

 A County Court judgment (CCJ) is a type of judgment that can be issued against you in England, Wales, or Northern Ireland if you fail to pay back any debt that you owe.
 You will generally be aware if a CCJ has been filed against you as debtors will first issue you with a warning letter stating that you need to pay them back an X amount or they will pursue legal action.
 If you cannot afford to pay them back, a Judgment will be filed against you, stating a deadline for repayments, outlining how much you owe and how you will pay it back.

 How Does a CCJ Affect a Car Finance Application?

 CCJs remain on your credit file for six years even after they’ve been paid off, making it more challenging to get car finance as they can negatively impact your chances of getting approved for financial agreements.
-However, having a poor credit score due to a CCJ doesn’t necessarily rule you out for car finance, but it may lead to higher premiums than you would get when applying for the same agreement on a good credit score.
+However, having a poor credit score due to a CCJ doesn’t necessarily rule you out of car finance, but it may lead to higher premiums than you would get when applying for the same agreement on a good credit score.

 How Do I Lessen the Impact of a CCJ?

-- Paying the money you owe within one month of the CCJ being issued to you – this will remove the CCJ from the register entirely.
+- Paying the money you owe within one month of the CCJ being issued to you – will remove the CCJ from the register entirely.

 - Disputing your CCJ if you can prove in a court of law that you shouldn’t be issued with one

-- If your CCJ is still on file after six years and an insurance company was responsible for your debt, you can contact a credit agency and ask them to remove it from your file.
+- If your CCJ is still on file after six years and an insurance company is responsible for your debt, you can contact a credit agency and ask them to remove it from your file.

 - Following simple steps to improve your credit score, such as making sure you are on the electoral roll, correcting any incorrect information on your credit report and paying your bills on time.